-One of MCF's most recent accomplishments, the preservation of Flemer Entities (previously Princeton Nursuries) represents the largest tract of land perserved in Monmouth County -- over 1,200 acres in Upper Freehold Township.
+One of MCF's most recent accomplishments, the preservation of Flemer Entities (formerly Princeton Nurseries) represents the largest tract of land preserved in Monmouth County -- over 1,200 acres in Upper Freehold Township

 Middletown Township .34 acres Completed 1987